 Students accepted after audition will receive a letter along with a packet of information including a 2020 Class Reservation Form.
-Please return the 2020 Class Reservation Form with a $300 deposit as soon as possible.
-Due to our desire to keep classes small and the tremendous enthusiasm for our program in Orlando, we are only able to offer admission to a limited number of additional students for 2020.
+Please return the 2021 Class Reservation Form with a $300 deposit as soon as possible, which is included in your first payment for the program.
+Due to our desire to keep classes small and the tremendous enthusiasm for our program in Orlando, we are only able to offer admission to a limited number of additional students for 2021.
 We already have many students returning from previous summer sessions.
-Therefore, it is important to secure your place in the 2020 Class as soon as possible as there will be alternates waiting to fill any vacancies.
+Therefore, it is important to secure your place in the 2021 Class as soon as possible as there will be alternates waiting to fill any vacancies.

 What happens once we send in our deposit?
 How we receive additional information?

-Once we receive your deposit, you are guaranteed a place in the 2020 summer program.
-There are newsletters and packets of additional information disseminated via e-mail right up to class time.
-We have an excellent e-mail information system.
-You can reach us by phone (757-873-0454), fax (757-873-0693) & e-mail through CONTACT US on our website.
+Once we receive your deposit, you are guaranteed a place in the 2021 summer program.
+You can reach us by phone (757-876-8579) and e-mail through email@example.com.

 Destination Broadway is a once-in-a-lifetime OPPORTUNITY!